mdchambers/dissertation/dissertation_outline.md

 		* OE data strongly enriched for repressed genes
 		* Asymmetric response -> potentially indicative of primary role as repressor
 		*
-* Groucho-regulated genes are enriched for stalled RNA polymerase

 * Previous outline fragments
 	* Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages)